-Organizing a Garden
+Organizing the Garden Community

 The most important step in building a community garden is to assemble a community of people.
 A community garden without interested gardeners is just a vacant lot.

 This step can take some time, but it's worth the investment in relationships that will sustain the site long term.
 It takes a lot of people to build a garden, and there are different roles that people can play—all are welcome and you will need a collection of different skills and resources.